HCR-Business-Solutions/ngx-data-driven-forms/projects/ngx-data-driven-forms/README.md

     maxEntries?: number; // max number of entries
   };
   shouldAsk?: IStatements; // Conditions for Showing/Hiding sections, when not present the question will allways be asked.
-(See later section) retainWhenNotAsked?: boolean; // Defines if the value the question asks should be retained when the question is not asked.
+(See later section) retainWhenNotAsked?: boolean; // Defines if the values the section asks should be retained when the question is not asked.
 By default any not asked question will be cleared when hidden.

 }
 ```